taoroalin/go-live-server/readme.md

 - `-close=true` Whether to close the browser tab when the server closes (default true)
 - `-debounce=0` Time to wait after changes before reloading.
 Use this if it's reloading without all changes.
 This issue happens when a program saves a file multiple times in quick succession.
 - `-reconnect=false` Try to reconnect JS snippet to server if server is stopped and then started again
+- `-nested=false` Watch nested directories.
+This requires listening to each subdirectory individually, so it won't work on gigantic directories.

 ## Installation